distribution/distribution/docs/content/about/_index.md

 ---

-A registry is a storage and content delivery system, holding named container images, available in different tagged versions.
+A registry is a storage and content delivery system, holding named container images and other content, available in different tagged versions.

   > Example: the image `distribution/registry`, with tags `2.0` and `2.1`.